trussworks/Engineering-Playbook/web/frontend/project-checklist.md

   - Tests pass or fail when the images are compared to references
   - Heavy load, often best done in CI
   - Happo, Loki, Percy
+- Accessibility Testing
+  - Can be done through unit/integration testing and/or end to end.
+  - pa11y, axe-core, Cypress audit

 ## Deploying